Brandy isn’t just back. She matters.

 After years of questioning her own power, she’s on her “Martin Luther King” now, gearing up not so much to preach as to pass on wisdom.

 “I think this is a great time for us as Black women.
-So many of us are so powerful. … This is the time to just be loud about it,” said Norwood.
+So many of us are so powerful. … This is the time to just be loud about it,” Norwood said.
 “Be loud about your Blackness, be loud about your beauty, be loud about your confidence, your humility, your stand, your opinions, your facts.
 They matter.
 And even when it didn’t seem like they mattered, they matter.”

 Read more: